-Consider this: How can sales from clients and customers be applied to fund growth?
+Consider this: How can sales from customers be applied to fund growth?
 How can a loan or line of credit help?

 Consider this: How can the business keep reinvesting?

 By continually using income and credit to improve the business, the business can grow in direct relation to profit (with potentially no need for entrepreneurs to take on equity-owning partners).
-A small business owner can reinvest profits back into the business, including marketing, equipment upgrades, and hiring new personnel.
+Some ways a small business owner can reinvest profits back into the business include marketing, equipment upgrades, and hiring new personnel for example.